andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/creating-trust-able-unit-tests-in-swift.md

     XCTAssert(...expectations are met...)
 }</pre>

-They&#8217;re exactly the same structures with different descriptive comments outlining the three phases of the test.
+They're exactly the same structures with different descriptive comments outlining the three phases of the test.

 The outline itself can help you look at the test and verify its trustworthiness as it pertains to its logical, clear order and organization.